 In our conferences, we work to provide a friendly and supportive forum for inter-disciplinary discussion.
 In particular, we are actively seeking to explore the interface between the theory and history of phenomenology and its practice by professionals of many fields.
 We have welcomed papers from respected names in academic phenomenological and post-phenomenological research and from those applying phenomenological methods in practical fields as diverse as medicine, policing and law.

 Each year, we seek to provide a space for 25-30 speakers via an open call for papers.
 These will be 20 minutes long with 10 minutes for questions each.
 We also invite noted experts in the theory and practice of phenomenology as keynotes.
-Our previous conferences can be found in the above menu bar under “Events” and any information about our forthcoming conference can be found under the “Conference” item.
-Our podcast (see below) also hosts some of the papers and keynotes from recent conferences and events.
+Our forthcoming and previous conferences can be found can be found on the British Society for Phenomenology Events page.

 More recently, we have begun hosting workshops each year.
-Here the format varies, but the events are more focussed, inviting experts to speak to a specific topic.
-The first of these, in 2017, was on Cormac McCarthy and Philosophy.
-You can find information about this workshop by clicking here.
-An announcement on the 2018 workshops is expected soon.
+Here the format varies, but the events are more focused, inviting experts to speak to a specific topic.
+The first of these, in 2017, was on Cormac McCarthy and Philosophy, and in 2019 we hosted the Journal of the British Society for Phenomenology 50th Anniversary Conference.
+Our forthcoming and previous workshops and other conferences can be found can be found on the British Society for Phenomenology Events page.

 The BSP Podcast is a regular audio streaming service free to all.
 Its aim is to both promote the British Society of Phenomenology and its activities, as well as preserve, archive, and share the work of phenomenologists associated with the society.
 The content is generated primarily from recordings of papers given at our conferences and workshops, although occasionally there is additional material, such as interviews.